How to Inspect PMTiles Metadata with CLI Tools

 pmtiles --version

-The CLI reads the v3 binary header directly from disk using memory-mapped I/O, meaning it validates archives instantly without loading the entire file into RAM.
+The CLI reads the v3 binary header directly from disk or from a remote URL via HTTP range requests, validating archives without loading the entire file into RAM.

 Core CLI Commands & jq Extraction

-Once installed, you can inspect any .pmtiles archive with a single command.
-The raw output is minified JSON by default, making it ideal for piping into downstream tools.
+Once installed, inspect any .pmtiles archive with a single command.
+The output is JSON, making it ideal for piping into downstream tools.

 bash